The first recorded mention of Chellaston was in 1009 when it was known

-to an earlier cruck building which has been integrated into the Rose and Crown is almost certainly the oldest Chellaston public house.
-It was originally thatched and although much altered if you look closely it can be seen to be a far older building.
+to an earlier cruck building which has been integrated into the Rose and Crown was almost certainly the oldest Chellaston public house.
+It was originally thatched and although much altered if you looked closely it was a far older building.